prismarinenetwork/Python-Ai-Assistant/README.md

 Then run the assistant python script.

-then use the "`" key while talking to it (Looks like '~' on your keyboard) and release when done talking
+Then use the "`" key while talking to it (Looks like '~' on your keyboard) and release the key when done talking